collective-soundworks/soundworks/README.md

 Then, we notice that in `player/index.es6.js`, we used 3 different modules from the library: `ClientDialog` for the `welcome` module, `ClientCheckin` for the `checkin` module, and `ClientLoader` for the `loader` module.
 Among these, the `Loader` and the `Checkin` require a SASS partial (cf. the [API section](#api) above).

-So there we go, let's write our `src/sass/player.css` file by requiring the partials we need.
+So there we go, let’s write our `src/sass/player.css` file by requiring the partials we need.

 ```sass
 @import '01-reset';